Sin-eater

 A sin-eater is a person who consumes a ritual meal in order to spiritually take on the sins of a deceased person.
-The food was believed to absorb the sins of a recently dead person, thus absolving the soul of the person.
+The food was believed to absorb the sins of a recently deceased person, thus absolving the soul of the deceased.

 Cultural anthropologists and folklorists classify sin-eating as a form of ritual.
 It is most commonly associated with Scotland, Ireland, Wales, English counties bordering Wales, and Welsh culture.

 Attestations

 History

 While there have been analogous instances of sin-eaters throughout history, the questions of how common the practice was, when it was practiced, and what the interactions between sin-eaters, common people, and religious authorities were remain largely unstudied by folklore academics.

 In Meso-American civilisation, Tlazolteotl, the Aztec goddess of vice, purification, steam baths, lust and filth, and a patroness of adulterers (her name literally means 'Sacred Filth'), had a redemptive role in religious practices.
 At the end of an individual's life, they were allowed to confess misdeeds to this deity, and she would cleanse the soul by "eating its filth".

 The 1911 Encyclopædia Britannica states in its article on sin-eaters:

 A symbolic survival of [sin-eating] was witnessed as recently as 1893 at Market Drayton, Shropshire.
 After a preliminary service had been held over the coffin in the house, a woman poured out a glass of wine for each bearer and handed it to him across the coffin with a 'funeral biscuit.'
 In Upper Bavaria sin-eating still survives: a corpse cake is placed on the breast of the dead and then eaten by the nearest relative, while in the Balkan peninsula a small bread image of the deceased is made and eaten by the survivors of the family.
 The Dutch doed-koecks or 'dead-cakes', marked with the initials of the deceased, introduced into America in the 17th century, were long given to the attendants at funerals in old New York.
 The 'burial-cakes' which are still made in parts of rural England, for example Lincolnshire and Cumberland, are almost certainly a relic of sin-eating.